 What can I burn in my fireplace or wood burning stove?

-In open fireplaces and other non-exempt appliances you can only burn smokeless fuels such as kiln-dried or seasoned wood, or smokeless coal.
+In open fireplaces and other non-exempt appliances you can only burn Defra-authorised ‘smokeless’ fuels.
 For a full list of authorised fuels please visit: Authorised fuels England - DEFRA.

 Wood, wood chips and wood pellets are not authorised fuels and can only be burned in appliances approved by the Secretary of State, which are known as ‘exempt appliances’.
 A list of exempt appliances is available at: Exempt appliances - DEFRA.

 Regardless of whether you are complying with the Clean Air Act, if you burn wood or coal and cause a nuisance to other residents we may issue an abatement notice.
 Non-compliance with abatement notices can lead to fines and prosecution.